Sneaky Factors That Can Hike Up The Cost Of Dental Implants

 The type of dentist can influence pricing

-Just as you wouldn't be surprised to learn that a highly-experienced lawyer charges more per hour than a recent law school graduate, you shouldn't be shocked to learn that dentists with many years of practice tend to have higher prices for dental implant procedures than their beginner colleagues.
+Just as you wouldn't be surprised to learn that a highly-experienced lawyer charges more per hour than a recent law school graduate, you shouldn't be shocked to learn that experienced dentists can, and do, charge higher prices for dental implant procedures than their newer colleagues.
 Often, you'll find dentists with a long track record working in spacious, attractive offices.
 With large offices come large staffs, which means the dentist must earn enough to cover a huge payroll.
 There's also the monthly rent or mortgage payment, along with the cost of modern dentistry equipment.

 Dentistry also follows the overall pattern of the medical industry, with specialists routinely demanding more for their services than generalists.
 So, while you may gasp at the prices of a respected family dentist, those prices likely pale in comparison to those set by dental specialists, such as maxillofacial surgeons.
 After graduating from regular dental school, they generally have a medical residency of four to six years.
 Then, if they want to have a narrowly focused practice, like cosmetic surgery, they'll have to invest another two years.
 By the time they're ready to open a private practice and welcome you as a patient, they've amassed such a huge overhead that it isn't difficult to understand why they would charge more for your dental implants than most family dentists.